 Even though this is a very complicated and detailed procedure, the recovery time is minimal.
 The patient will have to remain in the hospital for a few days after the surgery so he can be monitored closely to ensure that there are no complications.
 He will have to wear a soft dressing on the ear for some days after the procedure to avoid any trauma or infections.
 The ear will be swollen for about 4-6 weeks after the surgery.
 It is recommended that for at least a week, the patient should sleep on his back to avoid any kind of ear injuries.

 There are not many risks attached to this surgery.
 There is a small possibility of getting an infection or to suffer heavy bleeding from the incision area.
 Chest pains due to the removed cartilage can be a common occurrence.
 In some rare cases, hearing loss will not get better after this surgery.

 It doesn’t matter if an ear problem only affects the looks or the health too, it is important to take all the necessary steps to remedy it, for the good of the patient.
-At Marina Del Rey Hospital, our surgeons have been trained to perform all kinds of difficult medical procedures, including this one.
+At Cedars-Sinai Marina del Rey Hospital, our surgeons have been trained to perform all kinds of difficult medical procedures, including this one.
 Call now at 888.600.5600 and see if you or a loved one should have this surgery.

 Matthew K. Lee, M.D.See Profile »

 Evan S. Walgama, M.D.See Profile »

 Henry H. Chen, M.D., M.B.A.See Profile »

 Stephen Pincus, M.D.See Profile »